Ookamini95/dnd-aanghakan/Aanghakan/Factions/Stonehelm clan/Assets/characters/Gill.md

 Gill is one of the merchants routinely hired by the [[Stonehelm clan]] to perform various tasks around the region.
-In particular Gill has been given the order of claiming a shipment of curated pelts from the town of [[Esmeralda]] directly from the Stonehelm's [[Forgemaster|Thenerifa]].
+In particular Gill has been given the order of claiming a shipment of curated pelts from the town of [[Esmeralda]] directly from the Stonehelm's [[Thenerifa|Forgemaster]].